-This topic describes how to select AnalyticDB for PostgreSQL instance types.
+This topic describes AnalyticDB for PostgreSQL instance specifications and provides recommendations.

-- High-performance SSD storage: provides better I/O capabilities and higher analysis performance.
+- High-performance SSD: provides better I/O capabilities and higher analysis performance.

-When creating or upgrading the type of an AnalyticDB for PostgreSQL instance, you must set Storage Type, Node Cores, and Node Num.
-AnalyticDB for PostgreSQL also supports OSS-based external table extensions and data compression in external storage through gzip.
-You can store data that is not required for real-time computing in an external storage to further reduce storage costs.
+When you create or upgrade the specifications of an AnalyticDB for PostgreSQL instance, you must configure Storage Type, Node Cores, and Node Num.
+AnalyticDB for PostgreSQL supports data storage to Object Storage Service (OSS) external tables.
+You can use the gzip utility to compress data that is not needed for real-time computing and then upload the data to OSS buckets to reduce storage costs.

 - Storage type